-Vinted is a mobile marketplace where sellers don’t pay fees on their used clothes.
+Vinted is a mobile marketplace where sellers don’t pay fees for their used clothes.
 That might sound too good to be true, especially when you consider you get to set your own prices.
-When an item sells, you receive a prepaid label for easy shipping and are paid once the package is received.
+When an item sells, Vinted will send you a prepaid label for easy shipping, and you will receive payment once the buyer receives the package.

 20. ASOS Marketplace

 ASOS is a global online fashion retailer offering high-quality clothing and accessories for men, women, and children.
 They offer thousands of brands, including leading designers such as Burberry, Paul Smith, Kate Spade, and Louis Vuitton.
-Their mission is to provide customers with access to great styles at affordable prices.
+Their mission is to provide customers with access to elite styles at affordable prices.
 Listing your stuff is free, but ASOS charges a 20% commission on the total purchase fee.

 Many people have found online selling to be a fun side hustle since it’s a great way to earn extra cash.
-Whether you’re decluttering, raising funds, or thrifting and reselling, you can make a lot of money on C2C marketplaces.
+Whether you’re decluttering, raising funds, or reselling, you can make a lot of money in C2C marketplaces.

-In fact, some have found the industry so profitable and exciting that they go on to start their own business.
-Independent boutiques, video game small businesses, and YouTubers who focus on thrifting and flipping are just a few examples.
+In fact, some have found online business so profitable and exciting that they go on to start their own business.
+Independent boutiques, video game small businesses, and YouTubers who focus on thrifts and flipping are just a few examples.

 Fees commonly range from a low flat rate of a few dollars to as high as 30%, but if you can still find a margin for profit, you might find it easier to start selling stuff online than stop!